Who should buy the Asics Gel Cumulus 20

 First, the AHAR® compound is found on the shoe’s critical, high-wear areas.
+Asics also used the material in the Kayano line.
 With its abrasion-resistant quality, the shoe levels up on durability while maintaining the capacity for traction.
 It uses the same rubber that forms car tires; thus, runners are sure of its toughness.

-The most notable update in the Gel Cumulus 20 is the utilization of FlyteFoam® technology in the midsole.
+The Gel Cumulus 20 utilizes FlyteFoam® technology in the midsole.
 This system aims to provide a consistent level of reaction, even for long distances.
 The Flytefoam® method uses unique organic fibers to form a cushioning that is 55% more lightweight than traditional midsoles.
 Aside from responsiveness, Flytefoam® also guarantees a flexible and resilient fit all throughout the run.
-These qualities help in making the Gel Cumulus 20 a durable shoe.

-The main midsole component of the shoe is the FluidRide®, which is the combination of Solyte™ and SpEVA™, both cushioning compounds exclusive to the brand.
+The main midsole component of this neutral shoe is the FluidRide®, which is the combination of Solyte™ and SpEVA™, both cushioning compounds exclusive to the brand.
 FluidRide® is lightweight yet sturdy, and it helps improve running performance through its shock-absorbing and high-rebound properties.

 Like all other Gel shoes, the Gel® cushioning system makes its way into the forefoot and rearfoot areas of this shoe.
 The Gel® zones act as shock absorbers through the gait cycle.
 As smooth transitions are achieved, the foot is enabled movement in different planes.